 They managed to keep Dylan and Mo from Bravo Singing Waiters a surprise from everyone so the response and atmosphere were amazing!

 Thank you for reading my blog!
 If you would like to leave a comment, please free to do so below.
-And if you are looking for a wedding photographer in Devon, please feel free to get in touch.
+And if you are looking for a wedding photographer in Devon or Cornwall, please feel free to check out my packages to get in touch.
 Finally, a big thank you to Amber and Arron for allowing me to photograph their fabulous wedding!

-Cockington is my favourite place in Torquay; it’s perfect for walks, tea, foraging for wine-making and of course, weddings!
+Cockington is my favourite place in Torquay, if not in Devon! – it’s perfect for walks, tea, foraging for wine-making and of course, weddings!
 Therefore I was delighted to shoot Rachael and Tobi’s intimate ceremony there recently.
 This lovely couple were big on travel, so I was honoured that I could help make this trip extra special for them!
 They were joined by their best friends and I love being able to capture small, intimate occasions such as this one.
 The weather was meant to be awful, but wasn’t – hence the best man carrying the bride’s umbrella!

 Rachael’s stunning wedding dress was purchased from a charity shop (originally by Chi Chi London) and is an absolute triumph!
 Her simply beautiful wedding bouquet is from The Artisan Dried Flower Company, which I recognised straight away, having admired them myself on Etsy.
 I am a huge fan of dried flower bouquets; they can not only be kept forever but look amazing.